pinskylab/PADEconnectivity/README.md

 * **indiv_assignments_10pops.png**: barplots of individual assignment by ingress site
 * **outlierloci_lineplot_GAM_10pops.png**: Allele frequencies at 10 loci across space
 ### Otoliths & genetics
+* **obs_likelihoods_early_6clusters_10pops.txt**: Likelihoods of larval clusters from the early time period (1989-1993) across all 10 GAM-determined adult spawning locations, with Pop 10 being northern-most and Pop 1 being southern-most
+* **obs_likelihoods_middle_2clusters_10pops.txt**: Likelihoods of larval clusters from the middle time period (1998-2002) across all 10 GAM-determined adult spawning locations, with Pop 10 being northern-most and Pop 1 being southern-most
+* **obs_likelihoods_late_3clusters_10pops.txt**: Likelihoods of larval clusters from the late time period (2008-2012) across all 10 GAM-determined adult spawning locations, with Pop 10 being northern-most and Pop 1 being southern-most
 * **conceptual_dispersal_diagram.png**: conceptual diagram depicting where larval clusters originated and where they ingressed to (_Figure 5_)
 ### Assignment validation
 _These make up Figure 2A-E_